GerHud/tenniscounter/README.md

 # tenniscounter
 A tenniscounter inside the console made with C++.
 This count by input "1" or "2" a tennis match with two sets.
-There are no tibreak yet.
+There is no tibreak yet.